cloudposse/geodesic/docs/design.md

 ## LAYOUT

-We leverage as many semantics of the linux shell as we can to make the experience as frictionless as possible.
+We leverage as many semantics of the Linux shell as possible to make the experience as frictionless as possible.

 * `/usr/local/include` houses all internal `Makefiles`.
 Any time `include something` is used in a `Makefile`, it will search this directory for `something`.
 * `/etc/profile.d` is where shell profiles are stored (like aliases).
 These are executed when the shell starts.